 IV.
 Evaluate association between expression of major histocompatibility complex (MHC)-I, MHC-II, beta-2 microglobulin, and 9p24.1 amplification by Reed-Sternberg cells and progression free survival and achievement of complete response to therapy.

 Patients receive pembrolizumab intravenously (IV) on day 1, gemcitabine IV, vinorelbine IV, and pegylated liposomal doxorubicin hydrochloride IV on days 1 and day 8, and pegfilgrastim subcutaneously (SC) on day 9.
 Treatment repeats every 21 days for up to 2 cycles in the absence of disease progression or unacceptable toxicity.
 Patients then undergo ASCT.
 Patients who do not achieve a complete response after 2 cycles receive an additional 2 cycles, before undergoing ASCT.
+Patients who achieve a complete response after 4 cycles may receive an additional 13 cycles of pembrolizumab instead of ASCT.

 After completion of study treatment, patients are followed up every 3 months for up to 2 years.